learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Methods

 Describe the process for analyzing or modeling the data.
-For Mod 1, this will be descriptive analysis.
+For Phase 1, this will be descriptive analysis.

 ***
 Questions to consider: